Have you ever asked yourself, “Does LinkedIn profile picture discrimination exist?”

 The Potential for Discrimination

-If they don’t like your gender, age, weight, race, etc., a profile photo will certainly help them figure it out quickly.
+If they don’t like your gender, age, weight, race, etc., a profile photo will help them figure that out.

 What to Consider

-3. I often get people in my page one search results who don’t have photos.
+3. I often get people in my page 1 search results who don’t have photos.
 My eye isn’t drawn to them as quickly, but LinkedIn doesn’t appear to be penalizing them in search results.